input-output-hk/partner-chains/docs/user-guides/governance/governance.md

-# Partner Chains governance on Cardano
+# Partner Chains Governance on Cardano

 This document explains how to initialize and use the Governance System of Partner Chains Cardano Smart Contracts.